Mooling0602/MatrixSync-MCDR/README_en_us.md

 - An error will occur when uninstalling the plugin, and the reason is unknown.
 However, this does not affect normal usage.
 - When the plugin is first loaded, it will automatically initialize the configuration and then unload itself.
 You need to correctly modify the default configuration file and enable the `plugin_enabled` configuration item in `settings.json` to enable the plugin.
 After that, restart the server or reload the plugin to use it normally.
 - End-to-end encryption (EE2E) is not supported.
 If needed, you can customize and modify the plugin yourself, or submit a pull request (PR) with your changes.
-- Version 2.1.0 has been fixed.
-The version number should be `2.1.0-fixed`, but for certain reasons, it was decided to change it to `2.1.1`.
-The next version is expected to directly jump to `2.2.0`.